saphir-travel/documentation/content/developer/howtos/website_themes/navigation.rst

    * - Field
      - Description
    * - parent_id
-     - The dropdown in which the item will be added
+     - The dropdown in which the item will be added.

 Mega Menu
 =========